Ashenafi-Bancha/Final-Project-1/docs/proposal.md

 ### 1.3.
 Motivation

 The motivation for this project stems from real-life observations of individuals and communities facing significant challenges in raising funds during critical life events, such as medical emergencies, education-related expenses, and funeral costs.
 Despite the presence of genuine and urgent needs, many fundraising efforts fail to receive adequate support due to donor mistrust, lack of transparency, and the absence of reliable verification mechanisms in existing informal fundraising practices.
 Furthermore, this project is motivated by the aspiration to contribute to Ethiopia’s ongoing digital transformation by applying modern web technologies to address pressing social challenges.
-Developing CommunityConnect as a Final Year Project provides an opportunity to build a socially impactful and locally relevant system that strengthens community support, promotes transparency, and delivers meaningful benefits to individuals and communities across Ethiopia.
+Developing EthioFund as a Final Year Project provides an opportunity to build a socially impactful and locally relevant system that strengthens community support, promotes transparency, and delivers meaningful benefits to individuals and communities across Ethiopia.

 ---